-A complaint of sexual violence may be filed under this Policy, by any student of our career college, to the (Director of Administration or Director of Academics) in writing.
+A complaint of sexual violence may be filed under this Policy, by any student of our career college, to the Director of Academics in writing.

 A complainant may ask another person to be present during the investigation.

-Upon a complaint of alleged sexual violence being made the (Director of Administration or Director of Academics) will initiate an investigation, including as follows:
+Upon a complaint of alleged sexual violence being made the Director of Academics will initiate an investigation, including as follows: